kyletolle/the-mechanism-collection/index.md

 ### Arise and Organization of Elemental Bits

-The Void rent the All asunder and its flaws resolved to islands of All-fabric set adrift.
+The Void rent the All asunder and its flaws resolved to islands of fabric set adrift.
 These pieces struggled to stabilize, but they sought perfection on a null structure.